veracruz-project/veracruz-examples/i-poc/README.md

    Where:

-    * function name: determines the specific CCFaaS function to instantiate
+    * function name: determines the specific CCFaaS function to instantiate (vod_small or vod_big)
     * uniqueID: defines a unique name for this instance
     * URL of CCFaaS: where to find CCFaaS, normally should be like http:://<IP>:<CCFaaS Host Port>
     * URL of iotex-S3: where to find iotex-s3-app, normally should be like http:://<IP>:5020